 The Yamaha DX7 synthesizer defined the pop music sound of the ’80s.
-The Reface DX revives its iconic FM synthesis, along with a host of modern features like onboard multi-effects and straightforward editing.
-Whether you need classic DX piano, percussive FM bass or EDM sounds for your music production, this little synth has got you covered.
+The Reface DX revives its iconic FM synthesis, along with a host of modern features like onboard effects and straightforward editing.
+Whether you need classic DX piano, percussive FM bass or EDM sounds for your music production, this gadget synth has got you covered.
 The Reface DX sports velocity-sensitive mini keys, the option to run on batteries, and built-in speakers, making it ultra-portable.
 We use it together with the Yamaha sustain foot switch FC5 and share our sounds via Soundmondo.
 If you want to import classic 4-operator FM SysEx files of the DX21, DX100, or TX81Z, please check out the Reface DX Legacy Project.

 4. Mackie 1202 VLZ-3

 The 1202-VLZ3 is a classic mixer for home and project studio music production.
 Mackie’s original 1202 mixer, introduced in 1992, was one of the key products that set the company on the road to success.
 While its mic inputs are exceptionally clean and quiet, we use it especially to connect synthesizers, keyboards, and guitars to our audio interface.
 This mixer has been a compact, flexible, and solid solution since many years now.